openvinotoolkit/openvino/docs/articles_en/about-openvino/contributing.rst

 Articles, tutorials, blog posts, demos, videos, and any other involvement in the OpenVINO community is more than welcome.
-If you discuss or present OpenVINO on various social platforms, you are raising awareness of the product among A.I. enthusiasts and enabling other people to discover the toolkit.
+If you discuss or present OpenVINO on various social platforms, you are raising awareness of the product among AI enthusiasts and enabling other people to discover the toolkit.

 Feel free to reach out to OpenVINO developers if you need help with making a